MicrosoftDocs/windows-powershell-docs/docset/windows/windowsserverbackup/New-WBBackupTarget.md

 Use this parameter if the storage location is a remote shared folder (on a network).
 You can specify the *NonInheritAcl* parameter for this type of storage location, but only for one-time backups.
 You can also use the *Credential* parameter to specify who can access the backups.
+The maximum network path length can be 110 characters.

 ```yaml
 Type: String